GlitchEnzo/NuGetForUnity/README.md

 Assembly Version Validation can be disabled in Player Settings "Assembly Version Validation"
 ```

-As mentioned in the message this error can be suppresed by changing a setting.
-Just go to Edit -> Project Settings -> Player -> Scroll down and expand "Other Settings" than uncheck "Assembly Version Validation" unther the "Configuration" section.
+As mentioned in the message this error can be suppressed by changing a setting.
+Just go to Edit -> Project Settings -> Player -> Scroll down and expand "Other Settings" than uncheck "Assembly Version Validation" under the "Configuration" section.

 <details>
 <summary>Screenshot of Player Settings</summary>